-

 Why will I be charged an activation fee?

-As long as your line rental is still with BT we can accept LLU migration requests.
-You can place your order online via the web site or over the phone with the Support Team on 0800 331 7000.
+As long as your phone line is provided over the BT Openreach WLR network we can accept LLU migration requests.
+You can place your order online via the web site or via E-Mail.
+If your line is not on the WLR network we can assist you in transferring your phone line or getting a new line installed.

 Do you restrict access to any Bit torrents/news sites?